datopian/tech.datopian.com/authentication/README.md

 https://docs.google.com/spreadsheets/d/1qXZyzAbA2NtpnoSZRJ2K_EbaWJnvxkrKVzQ_2rD5eQw/edit#gid=0

+Shortlist based on scores from the spreadsheet above:

+- Auth0
+- AuthN
+- Ory/Kratos

+Recommendation:

+All projects from the shortlist can be considered for a project.
+It worth to give a try for each of them and find out what works best for your project's needs.
+Testing out Auth0 should be straightforward and take less than an hour.
+AuthN and Ory/Kratos would require to build docker images and to run it locally but overall it should not be time consuming.

 ### Existing work

 In datahub.io we have implemented SSO via Google/Github.
 Below is sequence diagram showing the auth flow with datopian/auth + frontend express app (similar to CKAN 3 frontend):